spion/triplie-ng/doc/algorithm.md

 # Changes in the learning algorithm:

-Triplie will learn associations from continuous blocks of texts written by another user and markov chains from lines written by the users.
+Triplie will learn associations from continuous blocks of texts written by another user and n-grams from lines written by the users.

 Two special words will be added: the "beginning" and the "end",